smonn/validator-fns/README.md

 #### array(config?, itemTest, ...tests)

-Casts value to an array, `null` or `undefined` if using the default date parser. `itemTest` is the validation type or test to be applied on each value within the array value.
+Casts value to an array, `null` or `undefined` if using the default date parser. `config` is optional. `itemTest` is the validation type or test to be applied on each value within the array value.
 All remaining `tests` are applied to the array as a whole.

 Supported validation tests: `max`, `min`, and `required`.